mukeshnautiyal/vendor_management/README.md

 - Rename the file name settings1.py to settings.py and add the database related information in the .env file

-- Create new migration if not exist in the project directory
+- Create new migration if not exist in the project apps

     Python manage.py makemigrations